 Brobury Scar - A red sand stone cliffs with beech woodlands.
 Beware of boulders just above or under the water.

 Monnington Falls - A central island with exposed flat rocks in the summer.
 Stay left for the falls!

 Glasbury to Whitney Bridge

-Starting at Glasbury there are many small rapids to wake you up and if shallow, you may need to wade!
+Starting at Glasbury there are many small rapids to wake you up!

-The Warren is an area of parkland just before Hay.
-Around a right hand bend in the river, stay right passing over the natural weir.
-Just beyond is a pebble beach - Great for a pit stop!
+The warren is an area of parkland just before Hay.
+Around a right hand bend in the river, stay right passing over the natural weir!

 The historic little market town of Hay-on-Wye, just the Welsh side of the border.
 Famous for its books and literary festival, Hay is home to many charming cafes and eateries.

 On the right hand side you will pass the historic 11th century Clifford Castle, home of the Fair Rosamund, favourite of Henry II.

 Finishing your journey at the stunning 247 year old Whitney Toll Bridge.

 Stay under right hand arch at Hay Bridge and watch out for the trees!